 14.1.
 Once an Item has sold, we process payment, pack and ship the Item and manage any buyer complaints and returns.

 14.2.
 You acknowledge that ownership of the Item will pass from you to the buyer on receipt by us of the sale proceeds from the buyer (Sale Proceeds), Risk in the Item will be transferred to the buyer on delivery of the Item to the buyer, unless otherwise stipulated by law.
+For the avoidance of doubt, the Sale Proceeds are the payment for the item only and does not include any additional charges we make to the buyer for delivery, storage or other services.
 You authorise us to release and deliver the Item to the buyer on your behalf and to transfer ownership to the buyer once the Sale Proceeds have been received.

 14.3.
 We are entitled to deduct our fees (as detailed in clause 3) from the Sale Proceeds.
 The Sale Proceeds less our fees is known as Your Proceeds.

 15. PAYING YOUR PROCEEDS

 15.1.
 After the Item has sold, we process payment, pack and ship the Item to the buyer and manage any buyer complaints and returns.

 15.2.
 Please note that where the buyer is a 'consumer', he or she has a cooling off period in which to reject the Item (regardless of whether or not it is faulty).
 If the Item is sold with a manufacturer's warranty, the Item may be returned during that warranty period.